New York State 4-H Youth Development

 About

-• Schedule: Kids experience 4-H through in-school and after-school programs, school and community clubs, and 4-H camps.
+• Schedule: Kids experience 4-H through in-school and after-school programs, school and community clubs, and 4-H camps

 For more than 100 years, 4-H has welcomed young people of all beliefs and backgrounds.
-4-H is America’s largest youth development organization, involving nearly six million young people nationwide, and nearly 170,000 young people in New York participate in programs that address community health, engage in civil discourse, and advocate for opportunity for all.
-4-H is the youth development program of the nation’s Cooperative Extension System and the USDA, and the 4-H Name and Emblem are protected by Congress under code 18 USC 707.
-The stated mission of 4-H is to connect youth to hands-on learning opportunities that help them grow into competent, caring, contributing members of society.
+4-H is America’s largest youth development organization, reaching nearly six million young people nationwide.
+Through 4-H programs, nearly 170,000 young people in New York take on issues such as addressing community health, engaging in civil discourse, and advocating for opportunity for all.
+New York State 4-H is part of Cornell Cooperative Extension, and 4-H is the youth development program of the nation’s Cooperative Extension System and the USDA.
+The 4-H Name and Emblem have special protections from Congress under code 18 USC 707.

-Last updated February 8, 2026.
+Last updated May 29, 2026.

-• Schedule: Kids experience 4-H through in-school and after-school programs, school and community clubs, and 4-H camps.
+• Schedule: Kids experience 4-H through in-school and after-school programs, school and community clubs, and 4-H camps

 For more than 100 years, 4-H has welcomed young people of all beliefs and backgrounds.
-4-H is America’s largest youth development organization, involving nearly six million young people nationwide, and nearly 170,000 young people in New York participate in programs that address community health, engage in civil discourse, and advocate for opportunity for all.
-4-H is the youth development program of the nation’s Cooperative Extension System and the USDA, and the 4-H Name and Emblem are protected by Congress under code 18 USC 707.
-The stated mission of 4-H is to connect youth to hands-on learning opportunities that help them grow into competent, caring, contributing members of society.
+4-H is America’s largest youth development organization, reaching nearly six million young people nationwide.
+Through 4-H programs, nearly 170,000 young people in New York take on issues such as addressing community health, engaging in civil discourse, and advocating for opportunity for all.
+New York State 4-H is part of Cornell Cooperative Extension, and 4-H is the youth development program of the nation’s Cooperative Extension System and the USDA.
+The 4-H Name and Emblem have special protections from Congress under code 18 USC 707.

-Last updated February 8, 2026.
+Last updated May 29, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.